 This award condition is designed to make your agency aware of reporting requirements associated with AHTF awards.
 Quarterly programmatic progress reports and a final programmatic closeout report must be submitted directly to the COPS Office through the "Account Access" link of the COPS Office website at www.cops.usdoj.gov.
-Your agency is also required to submit quarterly Federal Financial Reports using Standard after the end of the award period.
+Your agency is also required to submit quarterly Federal Financial Reports using Standard Form 425 (SF-425) within 30 days after the end of each calendar quarter.
+A final SF-425 will be due within 90 days after the end of the award period.
 This report reflects the actual cumulative federal expenditures incurred during the funding period and the remaining unobligated balance of federal funds.
 Under federal regulations, your agency is not permitted to draw down federal funding for costs incurred after the official award end date; however, you will have a 90-day grace period after the award end date during which you can draw down funds for eligible expenditures incurred before the award end date.
 Agencies with more than one delinquent programmatic or financial report submission per fiscal year may be subject to delays in receiving reimbursement for allowable expenses and may be required to receive technical assistance to improve compliance with reporting.
-These reports are discussed in greater detail in section VI, "Reports," on page 44 of this manual.
+These reports are discussed in greater detail in the section "Reports" in this manual.
 All reports should be submitted within the deadlines given to avoid suspension or possible termination of award funds or other remedial actions; failure to submit required reports may also impact future funding opportunities.